 U Giancu likes cooking while dancing with the seasons.
 Artichokes set the winter rhythm, leaving the stage to spring, made of violet-coloured asparagus.
-Then, according to the season and to what Diego can find in the fields, herbs and flowers of prebuggiun take over making up a huge and multicoloured salad or the perfect ravioli filling with a yummy but so delicate taste.
+Then, according to the season and to what Fabio can find in the fields, herbs and flowers of prebuggiun take over making up a huge and multicoloured salad or the perfect ravioli filling with a yummy but so delicate taste.
 A waltz with all the colours of the summer vegetables follows: big and mignon aubergines, courgettes with their orange flowers, long green beans, red and white pinto beans, spring onions, yellow celery, colourful peppers.
 During the hot season, U Giancu especially likes making pesto dance to dress fresh home made pasta or to accompany the classic Genoese minestrone, boosting its taste.

 In autumn, the warm colours of the woods become the perfect scenery to sprout mushrooms: porcini, finferli, tiny trumpets, columbine, steccherini.
 They all dance in U Giancu’s cooking pan!
 Home made bread and focaccia are never missing on the table: even more delicious when served with tasty local cheeses.
 Beef, rabbit, pork, rooster, bison, lamb and veal (cooked in many different ways) complete the choreography.
 Just before the curtains fall…Apple cake, pear tarte, peach cake, crostata filled with home made fresh fruit jams.
 Cinnamon biscuits, pistachio or hazelnut biscuits: crunchy or soft.
 The creamy ice creams and the fresh fruit sorbets made by Emanuele complete the menu on a sweet note.